Every day, we work to make the world a more livable place for all bereaved people.

 Executive Director

 Joyal spent twenty-five years advising high-ranking politicians, including governors and The White House, and translating basic science into public policy.
-She has enjoyed leading significant initiatives for the National Governors Association, the National Academies of Science, and the American Cancer Society.
+She has enjoyed leading significant initiatives for the National Governors Association, the National Academies of Sciences, Engineering, and Medicine, and the American Cancer Society.
 Joyal holds a master’s in biotechnology from Johns Hopkins University and degrees in Biochemistry and English from Virginia Tech, as well as a minor in Chemistry.
-After a series of high-profile death events and the death of her daughter, Ms. Mulheron founded Evermore to change policy, advance research, and improve the lives of bereaved children and families.
+After a series of high-profile death events and the death of her daughter, Ms. Mulheron founded Evermore to change policy, advance research, and improve the lives of all bereaved people.

 Jean Singer, MBA, PhD